Hyundai Elantra Insurance Cost

 Fuel Type

 Hyundai Elantras run on regular gasoline with impressive fuel economy reaching up to 41 MPG highway (SE trim).
-Hybrid models available with 54 MPG combined rating.
+Hybrid models get 54 MPG combined.
 The mainstream fuel requirements and excellent efficiency help keep overall operating costs low.

 usMap icon